cmilliga/CISC3142Work/Exercise3/Ex3Part1Answers.md

 ## j is 100

 - # Ex2.14
-## the sum of the numbers 0 through
+## will print 100 then the sum of the numbers 0 through 9 which is 45

 - # Ex2.17
 ## "10 10" is printed